 It’s really kind of a whole new medium.
 The simple way to explain it is that it’s a way for you to share your tips and tricks, bring out the value in your content, bring your personality, your experience, your expertise, but in a new and more entertaining way.
+Basically, it brings your ideas to life.
 Maybe you’re thinking, “Oh, it’s so new, I’m just going to wait until other people are using it before I start using it.”
 Or more likely you’re thinking, “Oh gosh, not another platform for me to learn, another algorithm for me to figure out.”

 Just hear me out with this.
 First of all, if it’s on Instagram, it’s not exactly new.
 It’s probably quite a bit more mainstream than you think it is.
-You’re probably going to want to jump on the bandwagon sooner rather than later.
+It’s probably best to jump on the bandwagon sooner rather than later.

 How Do Instagram Reels Work?

-So you can see Reels my over on my Instagram.
-If you want to go follow me here, then you can check out what I have.
-So here’s my regular feed that you can see here.
-I only have three up right now.
-So if you want to look at people’s Reels on their actual channel, just go to their profile and then click the Reel menu just beside the Feed menu.
+On my Instagram page, you can find my reels in the movie clip icon which is beside the Feed menu.
+If you want, follow me here and check out my Reels.
+In my regular feed, I have twelve up right now.
+If you want to look at people’s Reels on their actual channel, just go to their profile and then click the Reel menu just beside the Feed menu.

-To find Reels for people that you don’t follow, or maybe even for people that you do, just come over to the little search icon down at the bottom of the Instagram app.
-The top square area there is dedicated to Reels.
-So if you tap that, you’re going to see a Reel video, and Instagram is going to choose what it thinks you might want to see.
+To find Reels for people that you don’t follow, or maybe even for people that you do, you have two options.
+You can just go over to the little search icon down at the bottom of the Instagram app and search them up.
+You can also go over to the Reel icon that is next to the little search icon.
+Once you tap that, you’re going to see a Reel video, and Instagram is going to choose what it thinks you might want to see.

 Exploring Instagram Reels

 So where would you actually go to create Instagram Reels?
 Well, just go to the homepage.
-You can tap the camera icon in the top left, just like you would if you were going to create an Instagram story, and all you have to do is just move the little menu below to “Reels.”
+You can tap the Instagram Stories camera icon in the top right.
+Once that is done, move the little menu below to “Reels.”

-The other shortcut is to just swipe over and that will reveal your “stories” camera.
-So you have Reels, you have a live video, you have your normal story stuff, your boomerang, and all those features.
-So you want to make sure that you are on “Reels” down in the very bottom.
+Another shortcut is to just swipe over and that will reveal your “stories” camera.
+In the “stories” camera, you have Reels, a live video, your normal story stuff, your boomerang, and all those features.
+You want to make sure that you are on “Reels” down at the very bottom.

-Now, let’s just go through all of these different menu options, and then I’ll show you how to actually make one.
-So down in the bottom-right, you’re going to see where you can flip your camera around.
-So that’s just your regular camera flip around.
-You can also load a pre-recorded video or anything that you have on your camera roll by choosing the option down in the bottom-left corner of the screen.
+Let’s go through all of these different menu options for Reels.
+Down in the bottom-right, you’re going to see where you can flip your camera around from the selfie camera to your back camera.
+You can also upload a pre-recorded video or anything on your camera roll by choosing the option down in the bottom-left corner of the screen or swiping up.

-Then, over on the left-hand side, those are your creation tools to create an actual Reel.
-In the top-left corner, you have your story settings.
-You don’t really need to do anything with that.
-At the top of the screen in the middle is where you have your flash setting, so you can turn your flash on.
-You can turn it off or you can have it on automatic.
+Over on the left-hand side are the creation tools to create an actual Reel.
+In the top-left corner, you have your story settings, which you will not need at the moment.
+At the top of the screen in the middle is where you have your flash setting to set it either automatic or manual.
 I usually keep mine off.
-Then, to exit out of this whole Reels creation, you could just hit the X in the top-right corner.
+To exit out of the whole Reels creation, you could just hit the X in the top-right corner.

 Creating an Instagram Reel

-To help you create the Reel, you have a couple of menus on the left side of the screen including audio, speed, effects, and timer.
+To help you create the Reel, you have a couple of creation tools on the left side of the screen including audio, speed, effects, video layout, touch up, and timer.

 Related: Instagram as a Video Platform

-So first of all, we have the timer.
-So what this is going to do is 2 things.
-One, it’s going to give you a three-second countdown, so that you could set your phone up.
+So first of all, we have the timer that does 2 things.
+One, it’s going to give you a three-second countdown to set up your phone.
 For example, let’s say you’re not holding your phone in your hand and you need to set it up on the tripod and then get into place.

 Second, let’s say you have a 15-second clip that you’re going to do in total, but you want the first part to be four seconds long.
 So, hit “set timer,” and then we hit that record button.
 It’s going to count down and then it’s only going to record for four seconds and then stop automatically.

-Another cool thing once you have created your first clip within your Reel is if you hit this little align button, it’ll show you where you ended up.
+Another cool thing once you have created your first clip within your Reel is the little align button.
+When you hit the align button, it’ll show you where you ended up.
 So you can just align it up and hit record again.

 If you’re in a different place, or if you have your fingers in a different place and you want to start off from where I left off, just hit “align” and then all you have to do is try and align yourself up as best as you can.

-Let’s look at the effects.
-So we have basically a lot of the same effects that we would have with our regular Instagram Stories.
-So when it comes to speed, 1x is the default speed.
-If you do half-speed, then everything’s going to be in slow motion.
-So you can record in real-time, but when it plays back, it’s going to be slow motion.
+Let’s look at the effects, which are quite similar to our regular Instagram Stories.
+When it comes to speed, 1x is the default speed.
+If you do half-speed, everything’s going to be in slow motion.
+You record in real-time, but when it playback, it’s going to be slow motion.

 So don’t be afraid and think that you’re not creative or you’re not entertaining.
 Just go and look at what other people are doing with their Reels.
 Also, go check out TikTok, if you haven’t done that yet.
 It’s really interesting.
 I also think you may get some creative juices flowing from that.